gabrieltepin/graphics-projection/README.md

 The present project was implemented for a school activity that required to map one image into another using projective geometry theory.

-As projections can be described by linear transformation using homographic matrix, the application consists basically of solving the linear transformation equations that takes the pixels from the texture plane coordinate to the corresponding image plane coordinate.
+As projections can be described by linear transformation using homography matrix, the application consists basically of solving the linear transformation equations that takes the pixels from the texture plane coordinate to the corresponding image plane coordinate.

 So, by getting a background image and a texture as below: